ExistensialReset/flowmosr/principles/FLOW_PLANETARY_JOURNEY_PRINCIPLES.md

 - **Never force.** Explore why (fear, shyness, trauma, preference)
 - Offer smaller local trips first
 - Respect choice — journey is voluntary

+**Parent refuses to allow child to go (no medical reason):**
+- **Dialogue:** Facilitator meets with parent and child together
+- **Address concerns:** What specifically worries parent?
+Can accommodations help?
+- **Circle decision:** If parent's refusal is controlling (not protective), Circle may support child going anyway
+- **Rare intervention:** Only when child clearly wants to go and parent's refusal is harmful to child's development

 **Child homesick/distressed during trip:**
 - Facilitator provides emotional support